Dark Horse (George Harrison album): April 1974 with the L.A. Express

 Leng finds an uncharacteristic spontaneity in Harrison's work ethic on Dark Horse, as his home and recording base were one and the same.
 In Leng's view, the discipline of working to a schedule "flew out the ornate windows", as did the artist's usual painstaking approach to his music.
 After attending Joni Mitchell's concert at the New Victoria Theatre in London on 20 April 1974, Harrison was much impressed with her jazz-rock backing band, the L.A.
 Express, led by saxophonist and flautist Tom Scott, and invited them to Friar Park the following day.
-Although it was only ended to be a social visit, Harrison and the five musicians recorded the basic tracks for "Hari's on Tour (Express)", which became the opening number on the album and the Harrison–Shankar tour, and "Simply Shady".
+Although it was only intended to be a social visit, Harrison and the five musicians recorded the basic tracks for "Hari's on Tour (Express)", which became the opening number on the album and the Harrison–Shankar tour, and "Simply Shady".
 According to Leng, "Hari's on Tour" shows Harrison wanting to be "one of the boys", as a guitarist in a working band, and far from the spiritual songwriter of Material World.

 The L.A.
 Express continued their tour with Mitchell the next day.
 Having formed a rapport with Harrison after they had worked together on Shankar Family & Friends in 1973, Scott subsequently returned to Friar Park and overdubbed horn parts onto "Ding Dong" and the two new tracks.
 Scott later told journalist Michael Gross that he was the first Western musician that Harrison approached to join him on the upcoming tour.